ledgersmb/ledgersmb-installer/README.md

 ledgersmb-installer - An installer for LedgerSMB, targetting as many platforms as possible on which the LedgerSMB server can run.

+The user instructions for downloading the most recent version of `ledgersmb-installer` are available at https://get.ledgersmb.org.

 # SYNOPSIS

 ```bash